The Tecno Spark 5 Pro Phone Review - HapaKenya

-The Tecno Spark 5 Pro which was launched in the country last month, is the latest entrant into the Spark series of phones.
+The Tecno Spark 5 Pro which was launched earlier this month, is the latest entrant into the Spark series of phones.
 It is essentially an upgraded version of the Tecno Spark 5 which was released earlier this year.

 The Spark series of phones has proven to be quite popular with the masses as it brings some of the high-end features to a mid-range phone.
 I took the Spark 5 Pro out for a test drive and here are my thoughts;